powsybl/powsybl-core/docs/user/itools/index.md

 sensitivity-computation.md
 ```

-The `iTools` script provides a command-line interface to interact with PowSyBl, available under Linux and Windows (MacOS is not supported yet).
+The `iTools` script provides a command-line interface to interact with PowSyBl, available under Linux and Windows (macOS is not supported yet).

 An `iTools` package is constituted of:
 - a `bin` directory containing the executable scripts and the binaries